Phoenixcoder-6/VPUFS/README.md

 Gene expression datasets are highly dimensional, with only a small fraction of features (genes) being truly informative for classifying or clustering cancer samples.
 VPUFS addresses this issue by selecting the most relevant and non-redundant features using:

 -Variance Score: Measures relevance based on statistical variability.

 -Pearson Similarity: Identifies and eliminates redundant features by measuring pairwise correlations.

 -The selected features can then be used to improve performance in clustering algorithms such as K-Means, Spectral Clustering, GMM, etc., providing better insights into cancer subtypes.

 ⚙️ Features

-Unsupervised feature selection (no class labels needed)
+-Unsupervised feature selection (no class labels needed)

-Efficient reduction of high-dimensional microarray gene data
+-Efficient reduction of high-dimensional microarray gene data

-Improved clustering results using selected features
+-Improved clustering results using selected features

-Evaluated on multiple datasets: Leukemia, Colon, Prostate, Breast
+-Evaluated on multiple datasets: Leukemia, Colon, Prostate, Breast

-Tested against established techniques (Laplacian Score, MCFS, JELSR, NDFS, LDFS)
+-Tested against established techniques (Laplacian Score, MCFS, JELSR, NDFS, LDFS)

 📁 Dataset Info

 Dataset	      Genes (Features)	   Samples
 Leukemia	       7070	               72
 Colon	           2000	               62
 Prostate	       12600	             136
 Breast	         7130	               49

 🧮 Methodology
 1. Data Preprocessing